 It sounds silly that travel movies need to inspire you to travel.
 But when you’re not sure to make that one trip or you need some persuasion to act on your dreams, they can be quite helpful.
-Travel movies are able to give you that last push you need to go on your own adventure(s).
+Travel movies are able to give you that final push you need to go on your own adventure(s).

-Eventually, this journey was only a preparation for his life dream, living in a remote area in Alaska.
+Eventually this journey was only a preparation for his life dream, living remote in Alaska.
 Once there, he experienced it was a lot harder to survive than he thought.
 Chris’ story inspired me a lot for my own journey.
 He let me realize something.
 That I wasn’t the only one in search for something else than a classic life.

 This feel-good movie with 2 of my favorite actors, Morgan Freeman & Jack Nicholson is one to put on your ‘to watch’ list.
 The story is quite simple, but deep at the same time.
 Two older guys in the same hospital room are terminally ill.
 Because of their different personality, they don’t get along at first.
 But when Carter & Edward embrace their cancer diagnose, they help each other to fulfill all of their life goals before they kick the bucket.

 When she figured out that her marriage isn’t what she was expecting, she got divorced.
-Not sure about everything anymore, not even herself, she takes a life changing decision.
-In search for balance and happiness she went on a trip ‘around-the-world’ for a year.
+Not sure about everything anymore, not even herself she takes a life changing decision.
+In search for balance and happiness she goes on a trip ‘around-the-world’ for a year.

 ‘The Motorcycle Diaries’ is about the life changing motorcycle road trip Che Guevara went on.
 The movie is based on his memoirs, before he became the revolutionary person as we know him nowadays.
-Together with his friend Alberto, he drove over 14.000 kilometer during 8 months to explore South America.
+Together with his friend Alberto, he drove over 14.000 kilometer during 8 months to explore south America.
 This journey was the foundation of his incredible life.

 This film should be put in an own specific genre, as I never seen anything quite like this before.
 I do remember that I put the DVD in the player and I didn’t move the next 2 hours.
 Which was a bit strange, since I had no idea what I could expect from this movie.